amyy54/uformat/README.md

         List available formats in the loaded configuration file.
   -module string
         Format using only the specified module.
+  -output string
+        When using -file, specify the output for the formatted file. - is stdout.
   -show
         List the files formatted using their relative path.
   -show-abs